Mental health during the COVID-19 pandemic: Unknowns

 As the pandemic began, the risks were uncertain.
 As sick people flooded into hospitals and official advice evolved, the lack of information increased stress and anxiety.
 Many uncertainties surrounded the beginning of the pandemic, including estimating infection risk, symptom overlap between COVID-19 and other health problems.
+COVID-19 also caused many mental health problems.
+Patients experienced unfavorable psychological effects such as post-traumatic stress symptoms, disorientation, and rage when exposed to COVID-19.